 The world is full of political analysts.
-Everyone has an opinion, and many people want to share it, but how can you become a political analyst yourself?
+Everyone has an opinion, and many people want to share it, but how can you become a political analyst?
 It takes time and effort, but ultimately the work will pay off.
 Here are some tips on how to become a political analyst.

 Political analysts are needed to provide insight and commentary on political issues.
-A career as a political analyst offers the opportunity for individuals to express their opinions about controversial topics.
+A career as a political analyst allows individuals to express their opinions about controversial topics.

 Many options are available for those who want to become a professional analyst of politics, including working at large news outlets or becoming an independent writer/blogger.
-We will cover some of these possibilities and give information about what skills and education may be necessary for this type of job.
+We will cover some of these possibilities and explain what skills and education may be necessary for this job.

 What is a Political Analyst?